-\textbf{Quantitative Results on LOL, LOLv2-Real, LSRW-Huawei and LSRW-Nikon.} \textbf{1)} Tab.~\ref{tab:com-nikon} reports the quantitative results on the LSRW-Nikon dataset, where our method achieves the best PSNR, SSIM, and LPIPS scores, significantly outperforming existing approaches.
-Compared to methods like RetinexMamba, our approach not only ensures a lightweight design but also substantially reduces computational overhead. \textbf{2)} Tab.~\ref{tab:com-huawei} presents results on the LSRW-Huawei dataset, where our method also achieves state-of-the-art (SOTA) performance, excelling in brightness restoration, structural preservation, and perceptual quality.
-Notably, compared to lightweight models such as UHDFormer and DMFourLLIE, our approach consistently delivers superior performance, highlighting its robustness and efficiency. \textbf{3)} Tab.~\ref{tab:com-lol} shows the comparison results on the LOL-v1 and LOLv2-Real datasets.
-Our method achieves the highest PSNR, SSIM, and LPIPS scores, outperforming all competing methods.
+\textbf{Quantitative Results on LOL, LOLv2-Real, LSRW-Huawei and LSRW-Nikon.} Our method demonstrates advantages in model size and efficiency. \textbf{1)} Tab.~\ref{tab:com-nikon} presents results on the LSRW-Nikon dataset, where our approach significantly outperforms existing methods. \textbf{2)} In Tab.~\ref{tab:com-huawei}, we achieved competitive results on the LSRW-Huawei dataset, with our PSNR ranking second, just 0.01 dB behind CWNet. \textbf{3)} Tab.~\ref{tab:com-lol} shows that we also perform competitively on the LOL-v1 and LOL-v2-Real datasets.

-\textbf{Qualitative Comparison.} To intuitively demonstrate restoration quality, we provide visual comparisons with state-of-the-art methods. \textbf{1)} Fig.~\ref{fig:nikon} shows visual results on the LSRW-Nikon dataset.
-In local regions, existing methods exhibit noticeable blurring and color distortion, particularly in areas with fine textures.
-For example, methods like MambaIR and UHDFour fail to recover details and introduce artifacts.
-In contrast, our approach preserves color and luminance fidelity while maintaining clear texture structures, achieving high consistency with the Ground Truth. \textbf{2)} Fig.~\ref{fig:huawei} presents visual comparisons on the LSRW-Huawei dataset.
+\textbf{Qualitative Comparison.} To illustrate restoration quality, we provide visual comparisons with state-of-the-art methods. \textbf{1)} Fig.\ref{fig:nikon} shows results on the LSRW-Nikon dataset, where existing methods suffer from blurring and color distortion, especially in fine textures.
+In contrast, our approach maintains color fidelity and clear texture details, aligning closely with the Ground Truth. \textbf{2)} Fig.\ref{fig:huawei} presents comparisons on the LSRW-Huawei dataset.